Google Phone 44 preps call recording and transcription - 9to5Google

 Call recording

 When the possibility was raised of the Google Phone app allowing call recording, one of the first concerns was how this feature could be safely and legally enabled.
-To cover the legal bases, the Google Phone 44 includes a disclaimer to be shown before you can begin recording, making sure you know that you may need your conversation partner’s permission to record legally.
+To cover the legal bases, the Google Phone 44 includes a disclaimer to be shown before you can begin recording for the first time, making sure you know that you may need your conversation partner’s permission to record legally.

 <string name=”call_recording_disclaimer_title”>Disclaimer</string>